 If you have written a children’s book, fiction or nonfiction, it is time for you to think about creating a teacher’s guide for your book.
-Doing so will dramatically expand the market for your book since you will in a position to promote your book for use in classrooms.
+Doing so will dramatically expand the market for your book since you will be in a position to promote your book for use in classrooms.

 If you have managed to write an entire chapter book for children, writing a 32-page teacher’s guide should not be too much of a problem for you.
 But the upside is enormous; your book becomes a focus for teachers and parents who are always on the lookout for fresh classroom activities.
 Your book will be especially attractive since you have already created a teaching plan and additional activities, which will save the educators a lot of time and effort.
-If you manage to tap into this market you will not only increase the sales of your book but also create a steady audience because if your teacher’s guide is effective, not only will it be reused but will also be recommended to fellow-teachers.
+If you manage to tap into this market, you will not only increase the sales of your book but also create a steady audience because if your teacher’s guide is effective, not only will it be reused but it will also be recommended to fellow teachers.

 To understand the task before you, have a look at the teacher’s guides available in the market, especially the popular and fast-selling ones.
 Check on the types of activities that are used often like puzzles, quizzes, writing activities, research projects etc. Next, decide on the target age group for your book and the academic subject for which you plan to create the guide.